South Korean leagues take stock amid COVID spike

 “We’ll do everything in our power to prevent teams from cutting salaries without players’ consent,” the Korea Pro-Footballer’s Association said in a statement Thursday.
 “If that happens, we’ll respond sternly.”

 Baseball is also struggling.
-Ryu added that baseball teams, a number of which have taken bank loans to cover operation costs, need around 25 percent stadium capacity to make ends meet.
+Ryu added that baseball teams, a number of which have taken bank loans to cover operation costs, need around 25% stadium capacity to make ends meet.

-“Our expectations were that, should the situation with COVID-19 stabilize in the latter half of the year, we would get that number to 50 to 70 percent,” he said.
+“Our expectations were that, should the situation with COVID-19 stabilize in the latter half of the year, we would get that number to 50 to 70%,” he said.
 “That would really have helped our teams, but I think we can just forget about that now.”